lablup/backend.ai/README.md

 ============

 Sorna ("Software on Remote Networking Appliances") is a distributed back-end computation service with highly abstracted API.
 Unlike AWS Lambda, it provides a preset of kernel images representing various programming environments and allows users to execute their code snippets without a cumbersome packaging process.
+All sub-projects are licensed under LGPLv3+.

 Components
 ----------